 In Case of Emergency (ICE) card

 Everyone riding with us should carry a mobile phone set to allow access to emergency contact details (for example, using with a Medical ID app or one of our green ICE cards.
-Get one from a committee member at the start of any ride.
+Get an ICE card from a committee member at the start of any ride.
 Put in your name, the name of someone to be contacted in case of emergency and their phone number then put it somewhere it will always be with you when you ride with us.
 Should we ever have to use it (we haven’t yet thank goodness) we would look in your saddle bag, your tool kit and your wallet/purse.
 Ask a Committee member about ICE cards at the start of any ride